Odžaci: The period after the World War II

 The liberation finally came on October 22, 1944.
 Odžaci was liberated by the brigades of Vojvodina together with a unit of the Red army.
 More serious battles with the Hungarian gendarmes were led by the Bačkopalanački unit on October 17 between Parabuć (Ratkovo) and Odžaci.
-On the day of liberation there was no resistance or reception for the liberators since the area was inhabited by Germans who mainly withdrawn together with the German army and left the country.
+On the day of liberation, there was no resistance or reception for the liberators since the area had been inhabited by Germans, who mostly had left the country with the withdrawing German army.
 The first convoy departed on October 9.
 A number of Germans stayed; they were interned in camps, and afterwards they left the country and moved mainly into Austria and Germany.

 After the liberation of these areas, the Battle of Batina started which was the biggest battle in this region where soldiers of the Red army and the brigades of Vojvodina commanded by the lieutenant Sreta Savić, managed to defeat German forces numbering 60,000 soldiers, crossed Danube and liberated Darda and Beli Manastir, which resulted with suppressing the German forces on the territory of Hungary.

 After the end of World War II the population in the less developed areas in Vojvodina was colonized so that the areas where German national minority lived could be populated.
 In municipality of Odžaci colonists from south Serbia settled and they were mainly from: Vranje, Leskovac, Pirot, Niš and Toplice district.
 In Karavukovo colonists from Vranjska kotlina and Gornja Pčinja settled, in Ratkovo from Toplice and vicinity of Leskovac, in Srpski Miletić from Jablanica, Vlasotinac and Suva Reka, in Deronje from vicinity of Pirot, and in Odžaci from vicinity of Pirot and Niš.
 In Bački Brestovac and Bački Gračac colonists from Bosnia and Lika settled.

 With the liberation the number of population was constantly increasing.
 Soon a new school was opened, State high school, later known as High school "Jovan Jovanović Zmaj".
 After the war the industry in Odžaci was developing very fast.
 Odžaci became local and municipal center of west Bačka.
 The following industries were developed: food, textile, metal, chemical, construction and graphic industry.
 "Cordage" factory was nationalized and got a new name: "Lola Ribar".
 The work of the factory was expanded and modernized so in 1960 production of woven carpets, pvc flooring etc. was started.

 In 1971 the processing of polypropylene for production of embroidery and foil was started, and in 1979 the factory expanded with the opening of a new section for production of yarn based on: polypropylene, polyester, polyacrylic and fibers.
 On October 10, 1955 the first textile Secondary Technical School of fiber was opened in Odžaci, at the instance of the jointed textile professions of Yugoslavia, which contributed for the further development of textile industry in the municipality.
 The cultural life of the municipality became richer and diverse.